No sign of new cabinet as Lebanese leaders meet, bank curbs continue

 Aoun has yet to formally start the process of consultations with lawmakers over nominating the new prime minister.
 The presidency said Aoun and Hariri discussed contacts aimed at solving “the current government situation”.

-Hariri quit on Oct.
-29, saying he was responding to protesters whose demands include a new government devoid of politicians accused of corruption.
+Hariri said his resignation was responding to protesters whose demands include a new government devoid of politicians accused of corruption.
 Hariri has held two meetings this week with Gebran Bassil, a son-in-law of Aoun and head of the political party he founded.

+Both Aoun and Berri are allies of the Iran-backed Shi’ite group Hezbollah, which has not said who it backs to be the next prime minister.

 Leading Druze politician Walid Jumblatt, who had two ministers in the outgoing cabinet, appeared to take aim at Hariri and Bassil, saying on Twitter that despite the protests and social and economic dangers “they were meeting on how to improve and beautify” a political deal they struck in 2016.